GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

     }
     ```

-1. The model should be able to take existing likes and disklikes into account.
+1. The model should be able to take existing likes and dislikes into account.
     The input of:

     ```json